samsquire/ideas5/README.md

 run a program to output duplicate latches, then disambiguate interaction order by reordering the file

-Latches can be networked and can be used to build APIs automatically based on coordination problems.
+Latches can be networked and can be used to build communicating APIs automatically based on coordination problems.

 ```
 latch one: